Thread to Art: PUNCH NEEDLE 101 - Issue Two

 Needle Sizes- How to Use and Why Are They Different?

 The Ultra Punch Needle Set includes three needles of different sizes.
-Typically, the Ultra Punch Needle Set has a medium-sized needle pre-loaded into the needle to start, and the large and small size needles are separate.
+Typically, the Ultra Punch Needle Set comes with a medium-sized needle pre-loaded, and the package also includes large and small-sized needles.

 So why are there different needle sizes?
 The various sizes are used to accommodate different thread thicknesses.

 How do you know what size needle is best to use, and how can you tell what size needle you are using?
-Each needle is marked on the bottom portion; in the blue area where you twist it onto the handle, an S, M, or L will be printed to indicate which size needle—small, Medium, or large.
+Each needle is marked on the bottom portion; in the blue area where you twist it onto the handle, an S, M, or L will be printed to indicate the needle size—small, Medium, or large.
 This size indicates the thickness of the needle.
-So, the largest needle size would accommodate more strands or thicker thread than the small needle.
+So, the largest needle size would accommodate more strands or a thicker thread than the small needle.

 How do you know the best needle size to use on a project?
 The best way to determine which needle to use depends on the thread thickness you intend to use.
-The key to selecting the correct needle size is this: you want to use the smallest size needle that allows the thread thickness you are working with to move through the needle easily without any tension or drag on the needle.
+The key to selecting the correct needle size is to use the smallest size that allows the thread thickness you are working with to move through the needle easily without any tension or drag.

-This is important because any tension on the thread will create an issue punching, like a partial loop or no loop.
-Also, as a side note, the larger or thicker the needle, the more force is used to open up the weave to insert the needle, which can take a little more force and can be a little harder on your wrist or hand if you have any issues with those areas.
+The needle size is important because any tension on the thread can create an issue when punching, such as a partial loop or no loop at all.
+Additionally, as a side note, the larger or thicker the needle, the more force is required to open up the weave and insert the needle, which can necessitate a greater amount of force and be more taxing on your wrist or hand if you have any issues with those areas.

 Remember, you aren't punching "holes."
 You are opening the weave to insert the thread loop.
 Another thing to remember is you don't want to make an opening that is too large for a thin thread because the likelihood of the thread coming out is greater if the opening is too wide.
 So, select the needle that is the best size for the threads you plan on using.